 Force, and especially Bridges, are computer forensics experts, dark net experts and had unrestrained, high-level access to administrative functions of Silk Road, basically the keys to the kingdom.
 They used this access and their advanced technical skills to steal over a million dollars.
 It is feasible that, given their technical sophistication and level of access, they also exploited vulnerabilities in the site to gain access to other administrative accounts, including that of Dread Pirate Roberts account.
 The full story is still unknown.

 We do know that the agents had the power to change aspects of the site; gain access to administrator platforms and passwords; to change PIN numbers and commandeer accounts, including that of DPR, so they could act as DPR and also under other aliases.
-They also had the means to manipulate logs, chats, private messages, keys, posts, account information and bank accounts.
+They also had the means to manipulate logs, chats, private messages, keys, posts and account information.
 The codebase for the Silk Road site, PHP myadmin, provided in discovery, reveals that an administrator with this level of access could reset the PIN on DPR’s account and gain control of it.
 With PHP myadmin access, either agent could re-set passwords and change anything in the Silk Road database, including messages and texts in the Forum or Market.
 There were multiple PHP myadmin accounts, so they could have had access to DPR’s account without DPR losing access.

-These agents also conceivably had the motive to alter data in order cover their actions and direct attention elsewhere.
+These agents also had the motive to alter data in order cover their actions and direct attention elsewhere.

 Follow the money